DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Advanced/index.rst

     print logger.getLevel()
     # > NOTICE

-While the children levels are not define by the user, they are modified according to the parent level:
+While the children levels are not defined by the user, they are modified according to the parent level:

 ::